 - Apply the same function to the other ranges as well.
 For example, in cell E10, we will insert the following formula with the COUNTIFS function.

-Read More: How to Do a Frequency Distribution on Excel (3 Easy Methods)
+Read More: How to Make a Contingency Table in Excel

 Step 3: Use SUM Function to Count Total Frequency

 - To count the total frequency of the data set, write the following formula with the SUM function.

 - Press Enter to see the result of total frequency (15).

 Step 4: Insert Formula to Make Relative Frequency Table

 - Now, divide each cell’s frequency by the total frequency to find the relative frequency.

 - For example, for the cell value of E5 (4), type the following formula.